 Professor Carole Wolin

-This seminar class explores how knowledge is acquired in science, the nature of “proof” and science, and concepts of experimental design.
-(Science Distribution)
+Explore how knowledge is acquired in science, the nature of “proof” in science, and concepts of experimental design.

 Professor Karl Smith

 Examine U.S. foreign policy in the 20th century to the present to develop a better understanding of the concepts, terminology and methodology of the study of history and international relations and the principles shaping U.S. foreign policy.

 Option 3: HONR101AA, CRN 24211 – Literature, Art, and Mythology

 (Meets weekly on Mondays for half a semester starting 9/10/18, 7-9 p.m.)
 (1 honors credit)